What is the Self-Support Medical Care System? | Comprehensive Guide on Eligibility, 10% Copayment Mechanism, and Application Process

 ※In addition to the above documents, a seal is also required.

-The Application for Certification of Medical Aid for Self-Support can be downloaded from the website of each local government.
+The Application for Certification of Supportive Medical Care Expense Payment can be downloaded from each municipality's website.

-For those without a printer or internet access, application forms can also be obtained at municipal offices.
+For those without a printer or internet access, the application form can also be obtained at the municipal office.

-The diagnosis form must be created by the attending physician using the format specified by each local government.
+The doctor's diagnosis must be prepared by the primary doctor using the format specified by each municipality.

-Also, the issuance of the diagnosis form is not covered by health insurance, so it will be a full payment.
+Additionally, the issuance of the diagnosis is not covered by health insurance, so it will be a full cost.

-If applying as a "high-cost treatment continuer (severe and continuous)," a separate opinion form must be attached.
+If applying as a "high-cost treatment continuous user (severe and continuous)," a separate opinion letter must be attached.

-The Consent Form and Household Situation Declaration is a consent form for investigating the income of the individual and the household.
+The Consent and Household Situation Declaration Form is a consent form for investigating the income of the individual and household.

-This can also be downloaded from the municipal website or obtained at the counter.
+This can also be downloaded from the municipal website or obtained at the office.

 ・Traditional health insurance card